Back to blog

 Two, all stores powered by Shopify are PCI complaint.
 Online stores that accept payments from Visa, Mastercard, and American Express need to be PCI compliant; the Payment Card Industry Data Security Standard (PCI DSS) is a security standard for organisations that handle credit and debit card information.
 Essentially, this means you can keep your payment information and business data safe while using Shopify.

-Four, there are Shopify apps for almost everything.
+There are Shopify apps for almost everything.
 Shopify’s app store is a treasure trove of functionality that you can add to your shop.
 You can add reviews, loyalty programmes, customer wishlists, get in-depth analytics, print labels and packing slips, integrate with accounting software, shipping programs and social media sites, not to mention all the marketing apps available.
-With over 1,500 to choose from, whatever you want to do it’s likely there’ll be an app for it.
+With over 10,000 to choose from, whatever you want to do it’s likely there’ll be an app for it.
 Note that whilst many are free, over half are charged for.

-5 things to keep in mind
+Five things to keep in mind

-Now that you know some of Shopify’s salient pointers, you might be keen to get started on using the eCommerce platform.
+Now that you know some of Shopify’s salient pointers, you might be keen to get started on using the ecommerce platform.
 Read on to find out five key things to keep in mind while digitalising your business and building your Shopify store.

 Here’s the truth: the quality of visual assets, such as photos and videos, can make or break a brand.
 Having a library of high-quality visual assets is a win-win, as you update your digital storefront and social media.
 If you are just starting out, here is a list of visual assets you need: